 Paul Wheaton, the bad boy of Permaculture, was proclaimed by Geoff Lawton in 2012 the Duke of Permaculture.
 He is the creator of two on-line communities.
 One is about Permaculture, permies.com, and one is about software engineering, CodeRanch.com.

 He is a powerful advocate of Sepp Holzer’s techniques, which a recent study showed to have the ability to feed 21 billion people without the use of petroleum or irrigation.
-He also promotes the use of hugelkultur, which sequesters carbon and eliminates the need for irrigation, and polycultures, which reduces the need for pest control and improves the health of plants.
+He also promotes the use of hugelkultur, polycultures, free heat and hosts an organic master gardener program.
 He wrote several articles about lawn care, raising chickens, cast iron, and diatomaceous earth.
 Paul regularly uploads permaculture videos and permaculture podcasts.

 Thomas is an author, natural builder, educator, and conservationist.
 He has authored multiple books: Foraging the Mountain West, Botany in a Day, Shanleya's Quest and numerous others about plant identification, wilderness survival, and sustainable living.
 He has multiple videos: Building a Slipform Stone House from the Bottom Up, How to Make a Grass Rope, Build Your own Masonry Fireplace - Masonry Heater - Masonry Stove, and many more.
 Thomas regularly teaches classes on plant identification, primitive skills and natural building.
 He is founder/director of Green University, LLC in Pony, Montana.